 Arzeena is truly a renaissance woman!
-She is a teacher, a farmer, an agronomist, a food security activist and a mom.
+She is a teacher, a farmer, an agronomist, a food security activist, a politician, and a mom.
 As one of BC’s most popular garden club speakers, she discourses on a wide range of useful organic gardening and food security topics.

 Arzeena earned her Bachelor’s degree in Crop Science from the University of Guelph and her Master’s degree in Sustainable Agriculture from the University of London, England.
 She worked abroad for many years as a CUSO volunteer in Thailand and as a researcher in Jamaica, India, and Bangladesh where she encouraged sustainable and integrated agriculture, composting and natural alternatives to pesticide use.

 She became staff agrologist for West Coast Seeds in the late ’90s and then ran her own seed company, Terra Viva Organics.
 From 2008 to 2012 Arzeena was the Coordinator of the Richmond Food Security Society where she oversaw a number of community projects which included a proposal to the City of Richmond to declare itself a GMO-free Zone.